 The Australian Sports Foundation is Australia’s leading nonprofit sports fundraising organisation and charity.
 They are the only organisation in Australia that provides a tax deduction for donations to sport through their unique sports fundraising platform – making it much easier for your club to raise money!
 Register with the Sports Foundation and your club can fundraise for anything you need including facility development, new uniforms, team travel, new equipment, training and development programs.
 With dedicated support for SA football clubs and more than 30 years of fundraising experience, the Sports Foundation knows what works.
 The Sports Foundation also runs an annual grants program dedicated to initiatives that help increase participation in grassroots sport.

-You can learn more about the project, as well as projects nominated by other states by reading the case study document below.
+You can learn more about these projects, as well as other finalists from around the country below.

 The AFL Preferred Facility Guidelines should be used by State and Territory Australian Football Controlling Bodies, Councils, Leagues, Clubs, Schools and associated stakeholders to inform the provision and development of appropriate facilities for community level Australian Football venues.